slalom/dataops-docs/windows_development.md

 - [choco://wsl](choco://wsl)
 - [choco://wsl-ubuntu-1804](choco://wsl-ubuntu-1804)

+## Extra Credit: Create a GitHub Account

+For extra credit, visit GitHub.com and register a new account.
+Once you've created a GitHub account and installed the core software, you are all all set to contribute to open source projects in GitHub, including this one!

+- _Tip: We recommend a single account for both work and personal development projects._

 ## Troubleshooting

 If you run into issues during this process, here are some tips which might help: